Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Dark Energy Survey Year 3 Data

 \subsection{The shape catalog}

 Of the 390 million detected and measured objects, only those that pass a number of criteria are included in the weak lensing catalog \citep{y3-shapecatalog}.
-This is encoded in an index column in the catalog and encompasses selections based on a combination of galaxy and PSF properties, which are designed to reduce potential systematic biases due to blending, PSF mis-estimation and stellar contamination.
+This is encoded in an index column in the catalog and encompasses selections based on a combination of galaxy and PSF properties, which are designed to reduce potential systematic biases due to blending, PSF mis-estimation and stellar contamination by imposing selections on the S/N of objects, the size, the PSF size ratio and binary stars (see Section 4.2 of Ref. \citep{y3-shapecatalog} for a complete description).
 In addition, magnitude selections are imposed ($i=18-23.5$ and $rz=15-26$) to exclude from the analysis galaxies for which robust redshift estimation is difficult.
 Finally, we mask the catalog to limit to the area that enables coherent combination with the DES lens sample (Section~\ref{sec:lensdata}), bringing the footprint's final effective area to span $A_{\rm eff}= 4143$ deg$^2$.
 The resulting \mcal\ catalog yields a total of $100,204,026$ galaxies, with a weighted number density of $n_{\rm eff}=5.59$ galaxies per square arcmin, as defined by \cite{Heymans13}.
 Table~\ref{tab:datastats} lists the effective number density for the full catalog and the corresponding weighted ellipticity variance.
 The statistical power of the \mcal\ catalog without galaxy weights is tripled compared to Y1, with weighting increasing this further by $\approx 25\%$ \cite{y3-shapecatalog}.

 The spatial variation of number density over the survey footprint is shown in the left-hand panel of Figure~\ref{fig:map} in orthographic projection and equatorial coordinates, with a map that utilises \texttt{skymap}\footnote{https://github.com/kadrlica/skymap}.
 Overlaid are the bounds of the previous DES Y1 survey.